cqframework/cql-execution/test-server/README.md

 - `PORT` (optional): Port to bind.
 Defaults to `8000`.
 - `USE_TRANSLATION_SERVICE` (optional, default: `false`): If `true`, the server will use a local [CQL Translation Service](https://github.com/cqframework/cql-translation-service) for CQL-to-ELM.
 In this case, the CQL Translation service must be running and available at `http://localhost:8080`.
 If `false`, the server will use the javascript CQL-to-ELM module to compile CQL.

-You can export these variable before running the server or place them in a `.env` file:
+You can export these variables before running the server or place them in a `.env` file:

 ```ini
 PORT=8000